abyssDS/sfmlWiki/Tutorial:-Using-View.md

 # Using `sf::View`

 ## What can sf::View do?
-This question is not that complicated to answer and I would've already been able to do so a few weeks back but I never really understood how `sf::View` works.
-The answer would be a description, so here you go:
+This is a simple question which I would have been able to answer a few weeks ago.
+It would go something like the following description:

 >  A `sf::View` is basically a 2D camera i.e. you can move freely in two dimensions, you can rotate the whole scene clockwise or counterclockwise and you can zoom in and out but there's no tilting or panning.
 Furthermore zooming really means enlarging the existing picture rather than closing in on something.
 In short terms there's no 3D interaction.

+But the complicated part here is not *what* `sf::View` can do, but how it actually works.
+I hope to clear things up with this tutorial.

 ### Examples

 [![initial](http://dev.my-gate.net/wp-content/uploads/2012/06/initial_thumb.png)](http://dev.my-gate.net/wp-content/uploads/2012/06/initial.png)

-So if you now want to move a sprite around without altering its coordinates but instead moving the 2D camera, you could do this easily by calling:
+So if you now want to move a sprite around without altering its coordinates, but instead moving the 2D camera, you can easily do this by calling:

 ```cpp
 view.move(360.f, 360.f);